mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If your doctor recommends a transfusion, it will be given to you through your catheter during one of your regular visits to the Outpatient BMT Clinic.

 A transfusion of red blood cells usually takes 2 to 4 hours.
-Transfusions of other blood components, like platelets, takes only 15 to 30 minutes
+Transfusions of other blood components, like platelets, takes only 15 to 30 minutes.

-#### Sourcing Blood for Your Transfusion
+#### Sourcing blood for your transfusion
 The blood used in your transfusion is donated at our blood bank.
 There is no substitute for real blood, so we are incredibly grateful to the people who donate blood.

 Your friends and relatives may donate red blood cells and platelets&mdash;this is known as a directed donation.
 Your friends and relatives are eligible to donate if they: